tahoe-lafs/magic-folder/docs/config.rst

   - some state (see below)
 - the node-directory of our Tahoe-LAFS client
   - we may need the `private/api_auth_token`
-  - we will need the `node.url`
+  - we will need the `node.url` (at least)
-  - (it MAY be sufficient to only store the API endpoint, not node-directory)
+  - (it MAY be sufficient to only store the API endpoint (the contents of `node.url`), not node-directory.
+If it's feasible to only store the API endpoint, we should do that instead of caring about the node-directory.
+It would probably still be convenient to refer to a Tahoe client by node-directory (but we can just pull out the Web-API endpoint).
+If we only store the endpoint and the Tahoe config changes, the user would also have to change their magic-folder config.
 - our own API endpoint (a Twisted server endpoint-string, e.g. `tcp:1234` or `unix:/tmp/foo`)